gnowoel/gnowoel.github.io/_posts/2015-10-09-gulp-as-a-task-runner.markdown

 }
 {% endhighlight %}

 Now the functionality has been wrapped in a separate function.
-Wherever we want to clean up the directory, perhaps within another task, just call the `clean` function.
+Wherever we want to clear out the files, perhaps within another task, just call the `clean` function.

 You may have already noticed, however, there's a catch in the updated task definition.
 We unnecessarily used the name `clean` twice: